How To Use Myers-Briggs In Team Building Activities For Optimal Results

 What’s going on with the use of personality style tests in teams?

-If you haven’t asked yourself this question, then you probably haven’t seen the past endless discussions that took over team working forums.
+If you haven’t asked yourself this question, then you probably haven’t seen the endless discussions that have taken over team-working forums in the past.

-In fact, there was a moment, not long ago, when it seemed that everyone was talking about using MBTI in team building.
-However, changes in how teams operate since the pandemic has somewhat cooled this attention – despite the considerable benefits they can generate for a company.
+There was a moment not long ago when it seemed everyone was talking about using MBTI in team building.
+However, changes in how teams operate since the pandemic have somewhat cooled this attention – despite the considerable benefits they can generate for a company.

-We believe that by laying out what these tests involve should help determine whether you should use them or not.
+We believe that laying out what these tests involve should help determine whether you should use them.

-In basic terms, MBTI first involves having team members complete the assessment to determine their type.
-This allows managers to see the personality composition and employee strengths of their team.
+In basic terms, MBTI involves having team members complete the assessment to determine their type.
+This allows managers to see their team’s personality composition and employee strengths.

 • Improve communication by understanding how different types of individuals prefer to give and receive information.